What You Can Do

 groups:read | Private channel info — Same as channels:read but for private channels |

-im:history | DM conversations — Enables reading and responding to direct messages with the bot |
+im:history | DM conversations — Enables reading direct messages with the bot |

 mpim:history | Group DM conversations — Enables participating in group direct message threads |